 When you use the search icon to search for an address, Road Warrior returns an autocompleted list of results that may include an address, place name or coordinate.

 Selecting a result will cause a small map to pop up to allow you to visually confirm that it is the correct address.

 Warrior Tip: The search is biased on the viewport (visible area) of the map.
-So, it will bias results towards the visible area of the map.
+So, it will favor results towards the visible area of the map.

 Basic Internet Search